elmtreecomputers/CreativeCodingClub/README.md

 # CreativeCodingClub
-Presentation slides, code snippets, and other resources for Melbourne Creative Coding Club Meetup
+Presentation slides, code snippets, and other resources for Melbourne Coding Club Meetup